open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 Everything can be done directly with the core interface and property name constants provided by the dedicted technologies.

-Once we have the id we can finnaly set the credentials for this id.
+Once we have the id we can finally set the credentials for this id.

 ```go